Andy-t-bennett/ARM-Assembly-on-Mac-OS/02-hello-world/README.md

 _start:
 ```

 It's good to think about what we are trying to accomplish before we get started.
 The main goal is to print the value from our variable `hello_world` ("Hello, World!\n").
-We know that since we created the variable in the `.data` section, the OS automatically added it into memory for us, so all we need to do is find it!
+We know that since we created the variable in the `.data` section, the linker placed it in memory and the OS loads it when the program runs, so all we need to do is find its address!
 But how do we do that?

 ---